 In September 2017, we entered into a debt facility for a total of \$145.8 million through private placement to finance the purchase and passenger-to-freighter conversion of six 767-300 freighter aircraft dry leased to a customer (the "Private Placement Facility").
 The Private Placement Facility consists of six separate loans (the "Private Placement Loans").
 Each Private Placement Loan is comprised of an equipment note and an equipment term loan, both secured by the cash flows from a 767-300 freighter aircraft dry lease and the underlying aircraft.
 The equipment notes require payment of principal and interest at a fixed interest rate.
-The equipment note is paid in full.
+The equipment term loans accrue interest, at a fixed rate, which is added to the principal balance outstanding until each equipment note is paid in full.
 Subsequently, the equipment term loans require payment of principal and interest over the remaining term of the loans.
 The Private Placement Loans are cross-collateralized, but not cross-defaulted, with each other and, except for certain specified events, are not cross-defaulted with other debt facilities of the Company.